S1M0N38/soccerapi/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Soccer API (Application Programming Interface) is a simple wrapper build on top of some bookmakers (now only 888sport, bet365) in order to get data about soccer (aka football) odds using python commands.
+Soccer API (Application Programming Interface) is a simple wrapper build on top of some bookmakers (888sport, bet365 and Unibet) in order to get data about soccer (aka football) odds using python commands.

 ## ⚽️ The goal